 - If nappies are included in your waste double bag these or consider using reusable nappies.

-- Ensure that the lid of your wheelie bin is kept closed to prevent animals and flies getting in
+- Ensure that the lid of your wheelie bin is kept closed.

 - Place scrunched up balls of newspaper at the bottom of your bin with sheets of newspaper over to keep it dry.
 The paper soaks up any liquids that may escape from the bags.